-October 10, 2018, in my presence along with Renata, Mary Svec Fitzgerald, Barb died.
-Barb had finished her putting up with hardships, performing the works of an evangelist, fulfilling her ministry, competed well, finished the race on this earth and preserved in her monastic life until death.
+Early morning, October 10, 2018, in the presence of her good friend, Renata, Barb died.
+Her niece, Mary Svec Fitzgerald and I were five minutes away, when Barb had finished her “putting up with hardships, performing the works of an evangelist, fulfilling her ministry, competed well, finished the race on this earth and persevered in her monastic life until death.”

-Barb was no stranger to hardships and suffering, having undergone 22 surgeries before the age of two for hemangioma, a rare blood disease, practically living in the hospital those first two years and multiple surgeries after that, dealing with broken legs, an amputation and a huge list of other medical issues.
+Barb was no stranger to hardships and suffering.
+She had undergone multiple surgeries before the age of two for hemangioma, a rare blood disease, practically living in the hospital those first two years and then undergoing multiple surgeries after that, dealing with broken legs, an amputation and a huge list of other medical issues.

 We tend to remember persons based on recent years- a Facebook response yesterday wrote “So sad to hear - I just talked with her a few weeks ago - always a smile on her face - she was so kind and will be missed by many.”
 Margie Pfister Brown.